< Oldest Film Photos >

 A film is defined as a form of visual storytelling that consists of a series of moving images often accompanied by sound, recorded on a medium such as celluloid film stock or digital video.

-Monkeyshines, No. 1 is believed to be the first film shot in the United States and is the oldest film in America ever made.
+Monkeyshines, No. 1 is believed to be the first film shot in the United States and is the oldest film ever made in America.
 The film is described as the first film to have been produced in the USA by Internet Movie Database (IMDb).
 It is recognized as the first film shot in the United States by Academic Dictionary and Encyclopedias.
 The Harris County Robert W. Hainsworth Law Library acknowledges Monkeyshines, No. 1 as the first motion picture.

 The film is only a few seconds long and shows a blurry figure in white standing in one place making large gestures.
 Scholars have differing opinions on whether the first film was shot in June 1889 starring Fred Ott or at some time between November 21–27, 1890 starring Giuseppe Sacco Albanese.
 Both worked at the Edison Laboratories.
 The film's two sequels were made the same year.

-The film is named "Monkeyshines" because it was originally thought to be a prank by Fred Ott since monkeyshines is defined as mischievous or playful activity: prank, usually used in plural.
-However, it is now believed that the film was simply a test of the Kinetoscope.
+The short film is named 'Monkeyshines' because it was originally thought to be a prank by Fred Ott.
+The word 'monkeyshines' is defined as mischievous or playful activity: prank, usually used in plural.

 The film was shot on a Kinetograph, a camera invented by Dickson and Heise.
-The film was originally silent, but it was later synchronized with a soundtrack.
+It was originally silent, but it was later synchronized with a soundtrack.
 It was originally black and white, but it has been colorized in recent years.